kalenwallin/KaprekarProject/readme.md

 `make kaprekarDemo`

-and then run it from the command line using //TODO: Left off here.
+and then run it from the command line using

 `./kaprekarDemo 297`